CONSIDER AMYLOID PLAQUE BIOMARKER TESTING AS THE NEXT STEP FOR YOUR PATIENTS

 Risk for Image Misinterpretation and Other Errors

-• Errors may occur in the Amyvid estimation of brain neuritic plaque density during image interpretation
+• Errors may occur in the estimation of brain amyloid beta neuritic plaque density during Amyvid image interpretation.

 Radiation Risk

-• Amyvid, similar to other radiopharmaceuticals, contributes to a patient’s overall long-term cumulative radiation exposure.
+• Amyvid contributes to a patient’s overall long-term cumulative radiation exposure.
 Long-term cumulative radiation exposure is associated with an increased risk of cancer.
-Ensure safe handling to protect patients and health care workers from unintentional radiation exposure
+Ensure safe handling to protect patients and health care workers from unintentional radiation exposure.
+Advise patients to hydrate before and after administration and to void frequently after administration.

 Please see Full Prescribing Information for Amyvid.